return42/sphkerneldoc/doc/books/writing-an-alsa-driver/basic-flow.rst

 where enable[dev] is the module option.

-Each time the ``probe`` callback is called, check the availability of the device.
+Each time the :c:func:`probe()` callback is called, check the availability of the device.
 If not available, simply increment the device index and returns. dev will be incremented also later (:ref:`step 7 <basic-flow-constructor-set-pci>`).